Online Donations and Nonprofit Taxes: 5 Things to Know

 5. Your nonprofit tax forms can function as a marketing tool.

-1. Online donations to 501(c)(3) organizations can be tax-deductible.
+1. Donations to 501(c)(3) organizations are tax-deductible.

 2. It’s crucial to provide supporters with donation receipts.

-For supporters to receive the tax benefits outlined above, you must provide them with written confirmation of their gift in the form of a tax or donation receipt, regardless of the size or type.
+For supporters to receive the tax benefits outlined above, you must provide them with written confirmation of their gift in the form of a tax or donation receipt, regardless of the gift’s size or type.

-While the IRS does not require tax receipts to be distributed for gifts smaller than $250, it’s generally a good practice to provide them to any and everyone who gives—from your small and mid-level donors to your corporate fundraising partners.
+While the IRS does not require tax receipts to be distributed for gifts smaller than $250, it’s a good practice to provide them to any and everyone who gives—from your small and mid-level donors to your corporate fundraising partners.

-• The name of your organization;
+• The name of your organization

-• The amount of a cash contribution;
+• The amount of a cash contribution

-• A description (but not the value) of a non-cash contribution;
+• A description (but not the value) of a non-cash contribution

-• A statement that the organization provided no goods or services in return for the contribution.
+• A statement that the organization provided no goods or services in return for the contribution

 3. Nonprofits are required to file IRS Form 990 each year.